Making a Claim

 In the event of any unexpected illness, injury, accident involving anyone insured under this policy where the anticipated costs are likely to exceed €335 or result in hospitalisation you must notify our Emergency Assistance Service on the number below.
 They will direct you to an appropriate medical facility and may be able to guarantee costs on your behalf.

-When contacting our Emergency Assistance Service please state your insurance is provided by White Horse Insurance Ireland Ltd and arranged by Travel Insurance Direct.
+When contacting our Emergency Assistance Service please state your insurance is provided by Travel Claims Facilities and arranged by Travel Insurance Direct.

 Note: You must retain receipts for medical and additional costs incurred.